muratk3n/thirdwave/en/tweets/2020/week14e.md

 Cash is trash?

-You need eduation my brother..
+You need education my brother..

 Bloomberg: "Bridgewater’s Main Hedge Fund Loses About 20% in First Quarter"